How to Index Java – Fast Document Search with GroupDocs

 • Scalability: Handles thousands of documents without sacrificing performance.

-• Flexibility: Supports various file formats and offers lazy loading for large files.
+• Flexibility: Supports many file formats and offers lazy loading for large files.

-• Ease of Integration: Simple Maven setup and straightforward API.
+• Ease of integration: Simple Maven setup and a clean, intuitive API.

 Prerequisites

-• Apache Commons IO: Needed for file handling utilities.
+• Apache Commons IO for convenient file utilities.

 Setting Up GroupDocs.Search for Java